18F/handbook/_pages/how-we-work/tools/github.md

 - **Ask Infrastructure before deleting repositories.** As a government team, we can’t delete repositories without Infrastructure first reviewing them for information that they may need to retain/archive (including issues, pull request comments, commit history, and other information).
 If you want to delete a repository, go to [#admins-github](https://gsa-tts.slack.com/messages/admins-github/) and explain what you&rsquo;d like to do and why, and wait for approval before deleting it.

 - **You do not need approval to transfer a repository.** In some cases, it may make sense to transfer a repository to a client.
 The person performing the transfer will need to be a member of both organizations.
 After transferring the repository to the client's organization, create a fork of it in the 18F organization.
-For more about handoffs in general, see the [renewals & handoffs page in the 18F product guide](https://product-guide.18f.gov/lifecycle-of-a-project/renewals-and-handoffs/).

 ### Working with outside collaborators